nuta/operating-system-in-1000-lines/website/en/02-assembly.md

 ## RISC-V assembly 101

 RISC-V, or RISC-V ISA (Instruction Set Architecture), defines the instructions that the CPU can execute.
-It's smilar to APIs or programming language specifications for programmers.
+It's similar to APIs or programming language specifications for programmers.
 When you write a C program, the compiler translates it into RISC-V assembly.
 Unfortunately, you need to write some assembly code to write an OS.
 But don't worry!
 Assembly is not as difficult as you might think.

 > [!TIP]
 >